-Federal Immigration Lawyers Defending Clients in Texas Northern District Courts
+Federal Immigration Lawyer Defending Clients in Texas Northern District Courts

 In recent years, the federal government has increased its efforts to limit illegal entry and residency in the United States.
 These efforts have led to many individuals being charged with federal immigration offenses.

-If you or a loved one have been charged with a federal immigration crime, Goza & Carreras, Attorneys at Law, PC can help.
-Our attorneys leverage years of experience on both sides of state and federal courtrooms to protect clients against the penalties resulting from federal immigration crime convictions, including:
+If you or a loved one have been charged with a federal immigration crime, The Carreras Law Group, P.C., PC can help.
+Our attorney leverages years of experience on both sides of state and federal courtrooms to protect clients against the penalties resulting from federal immigration crime convictions, including:

 - Fines and court costs